“A satisfied customer is the best business strategy of all.” – Michael LeBoeuf

 How to handle this customer service issues?

 - Train your support team – Conduct training sessions to impart knowledge and enhance the soft communication skills of your staff.
-Provide training on using the right words and phrases while interacting with different types of customers.
+Training your staff on two things: using the right words while interacting with different types of customers, and how to how to politely decline a customer request.

 - Provide chat scripts – You can provide live chat scripts and customer service phrases to handle conversations consistently in different circumstances.